pottendo/pottendo-Pi1541/README.md

 ## Misc
 Other uController support has been added:
-- Raspberry Pico 2 W (see directory _pico1541_)
-- ESP32 (PSRAM) (see directory _esp1541_)
+- Raspberry Pico 2W, ESP32 support.
+One needs a uController with sufficient RAM (e.g. PSRAM), see uC-1541

 However, the code compiles and runs in principle on those platforms; due to the limits of those uControllers Pi1541 won't run.
-The code can be used as base for further more powerful uControllers providing sufficient memory and performance to handel Pi1541 hard realtime requirements.
+The code can be used as base for further more powerful uControllers providing sufficient memory and performance to handle Pi1541 hard realtime requirements.

 **Attention**: the operating temperature is substantially higher than with the original kernel (legacy build).
 It is recommended to use _active_ cooling as of now.
 Raspeberry PIs normally protect themselves through throtteling.
 This should work latest at 85C - you may lower this threshold via `cmdline.txt` using e.g. `socmaxtemp=80`.